Is Naamkaran Actor Zain Imam In Love With His Co-actress Aditi Rathore?

 - Naamkaran SPOILER: Avni In NEW LOOK; Reema Lagoo’s Daughter To Enter The Show!

 Naamkaran is one of the popular shows on Star Plus.
-Fans love the lead actors, Zain Imam and Aditi Rathore's (who play the roles of Neil and Avni) off-screen (on the sets) bonding and on-screen chemistry so much that they would love to watch them together in real life too!
+Fans love the lead actors, Zain Imam and Aditi Rathore's (who play the roles of Neil and Avni) off-screen (on the sets) bonding and on-screen chemistry so much that they would love to see them together in real life too!
 The couple is popularly known as AvNeil by their fans.

-Recently, Zain said something that has made us think whether he is in love with his co-actress Aditi!
+Recently, Zain said something that makes us think wonder if he is in love with his co-actress Aditi!

 Zain Is Impressed With Avni